The Latest App Builder Product Release is available FREE for Beta Users

 @8base

-A Hackathon is a competitive event where small groups of 2-5 people can showcase their skills and speed.
+A hackathon is a competitive event where small groups of 2-5 people can showcase their skills and speed.
 The skills required are not just limited to coding.
 Design, marketing, and presenting also help a lot.

-It is important to note that participants of all skill levels are welcome to join.
-Even if you feel like you might not be able to contribute much.
-Maybe precisely your idea, insight, or aha-moment tilts the scale towards your team winning the hackathon.
-So definitely do it at least once in your lifetime.
+It is important to note that participants of all skill levels are welcome to join; even if you feel like you might not be able to contribute much.
+Perhaps it is precisely your idea, insight, industry knowledge, or aha-moment that tilts the scale toward your team winning the hackathon.

 How Long Are Hackathons?